 Nine out of 10 Americans eat more sodium (salt) than they need.
-Eating too much sodium can lead to high blood pressure.
-High blood pressure can raise your risk of having a heart attack or stroke.
+Eating too much sodium can raise your risk of high blood pressure, heart attack, and stroke.

-The good news is that cutting down on sodium can help lower your blood pressure or keep it at a healthy level.
+The good news is that cutting down on sodium can help lower your blood pressure and keep your heart healthy.

-To eat less sodium, you don’t have to make lots of changes at once.
 Use these tips to help lower the amount of sodium in your diet.
+Try making just 1 or 2 changes at a time.

 Know your sodium limit.